Make Cloud MCP Server

 Authorization: Bearer <MCP_TOKEN>

-Clients without SSE Support (e.g., Claude Desktop)
+### Clients without SSE support (e.g., Claude Desktop)

-Use the Cloudflare mcp-remote proxy for compatibility.
-Refer to Cloudflare's MCP Remote Proxy Guide for more details.
+Use the Cloudflare `mcp-remote` proxy for compatibility.
+Refer to [Cloudflare's MCP Remote Proxy Guide](https://blog.cloudflare.com/remote-model-context-protocol-servers-mcp/#connect-to-remote-mcp-servers-from-mcp-clients-that-today-only-support-local-mcp) for more details.

 Configuration example: